dwyl/google-apps-certification/README.md

 We propose offering to ***guide*** job-seekers through the e-learning course which will lead to Google Apps Certification.
 We will coach each job-seeker through each of the 5 core apps:
-Email, Calendar, Word Processing, Spreadsheets ("Google Docs") and Drive in a class-based learning environment till they reach *proficiency*.
+Email, Calendar, Word Processing (Docs), Spreadsheets (Sheets) and Drive in a class-based learning environment till they reach *proficiency*.

+These skills are *highly* transferable and will give them a differentiator in the job market.

 ### 2-4 hours per day for a 5-10 days *self-paced*